SoftwareAG/adabas-go-api/README.md

 ### Using a Go struct

-The Adabas API can handle simple Go struct definitions to map them to a Adabas Map definition.
+The Adabas Go API can handle simple Go struct definitions to map them to a Adabas Map definition.

 For example if the structure is defined like